 One of the more compelling findings by DeYoung and Gonzales is the correlation between student writing and average change in PARCC reading composite scores.
 For lessons where writing was submitted there was a steady improvement in growth on PARCC.

-Students who submitted six or more writing lessons increased their PARCC reading composite scores by nearly 5 points on average, compared to 1.9 points for all middle school students in the district.
+Students who submitted six or more writing lessons increased their PARCC reading composite scores by nearly 5 points on average, compared to 1.9 points for all middle school students with ThinkCERCA activity.
 Students who did not submit any writing lessons saw a decrease in PARCC scores.

 As part of the researchers’ grade-level analysis of ThinkCERCA, they uncovered additional statistically significant findings related to teacher feedback on students’ written work.